RazvanML/reco-link/_posts/2015-11-04-Compare-linkages.md

 ---
 layout: post
-title: Compare Two Linkages
+title: Evaluate record linkages
 tags: record-linkage compare GUI
 categories: Record-Linkage
 ---

-Before implementing more algorithms, I considered necessary to have an approximative mechanism to evaluate a linkage.
+Before implementing more algorithms, I considered necessary to have an approximative mechanism to evaluate the correctness of a linkage.
 The <a href="/reco-link/2015-10-31/JaroWinkler/">previous post</a> was introducing the Jaro-Wrinkler dissimilarity, together with a set of new parameters and options associated to the linkage test.
 Without a specialized interface, the choice of the parameters ```alpha```, ```beta``` and the decision between boolean and confidence based adjustment of